ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 For reconstruction methods that need a spin-up, the **observations** from other period can be used.

-The altimeter data from Saral/AltiKa should never be used so that any reconstruction can be considered uncorrelated to the evaluation period.
+The altimeter data from Saral/AltiKa and surface current velocity data mentioned above should never be used so that any reconstruction can be considered uncorrelated to the evaluation period.

 ## Leaderboard